 The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.
-The Faculty of Modern and Medieval Languages and Linguistics (MMLL) seeks to appoint a full-time Assistant Professor in Modern and Contemporary Italian Literature and Culture from 1 September 2025 or as soon as possible thereafter
+The Faculty of Modern and Medieval Languages and Linguistics (MMLL), in conjunction with Cambridge Film & Screen, seeks to appoint a new full-time Assistant Professorship in Asian Film and Media to start from 1 September 2025.